Study Guide to the Netherlands for Indian Students

 Repayment: Repayment starts only after the course period.
 If the student gets employed within one year after completion of the course, the repayment should start immediately after the expiry of one month from the date of employment.

-If you do not secure a job within a year of completing the course, then repayment starts irrespective of whether or not you are employed.
+If you do not secure a job within a year of completing the course, then repayment starts regardless of employment status.
 The loan is generally to be repaid in 5-7 years after the commencement of repayment.
-If the student is not able to complete the course within the scheduled time extension for completion of the course, he may be permitted for a maximum period of two years.
+If the student is not able to complete the course within the scheduled time extension, he may be permitted for a maximum period of two years.
 Generally, you will get up to a maximum number of 10 years to repay the loan.

 You need to visit the VFS website to schedule an appointment at the visa application centre to submit your application.
 The applications can be submitted at the VFS Netherlands Visa Application Centers in New Delhi, Mumbai, Bangalore, Chennai, Kolkata, Ahmedabad, and Jalandhar with a prior appointment.
 You can also apply for an MVV through your host university, each of which will have its own application fees.
 The MVV is valid for three months beginning on the date the visa department gave the embassy or consulate permission to issue your MVV.
 Once you have received your MVV, you may book your flight tickets.
 Upon landing in the Netherlands, you must approach your educational institution to apply for a Residence Permit.